She's a Rainbow: Release and appearances

 "She's a Rainbow" was released as a single in November 1967 and went to No. 25 in the United States.
-Cash Box said that the Rolling Stones "[step] up their blues beat with orchestrations that surround the listener in a swirling collage of offsetting tonal colors."
+Cash Box said that the Rolling Stones "[step] up their blues beat with orchestrations that surround the listener in a swirling collage of offsetting tonal colors".
+A lyric video for the song was released in 2017 to coincide with the semicentennial reissue of the album it appears on.

 It has regularly featured on Stones' hits compilations, including Through the Past, Darkly (Big Hits Vol. 2) (1969), More Hot Rocks (Big Hits & Fazed Cookies) (1972), 30 Greatest Hits (1977), Singles Collection: The London Years (1989), Forty Licks (2002), and GRRR!
 (2012).

 Personnel

 According to authors Philippe Margotin and Jean-Michel Guesdon: